Automotive Technology - Major #8051

 3 units

-Automotive components, service tools, and equipment.
+Students will be introduced to automotive components, service tools, and equipment.
 Designed for the prospective Career Technology Education (CTE) teacher and students needing an exploratory course in the automotive field.
 (A, CSU)

 AUTOT 52